-We all love vacations.
-They’re a chance to relax, spend time with the family, and explore a new place — maybe even a new culture.
+We love vacations!
+You can stay healthy the next time you go on a trip, you don’t have to go off your diet.
+Vacations are a chance to relax, spend time with the family, and explore a new place — maybe even a new culture.
 They’re also a time notoriously associated with indulging.
 Calories consumed on vacation don’t count, right?
 Unfortunately, they do.

 Have you ever gone on vacation only to come home and realize you’ve gained weight, or you feel terrible from eating too many sugary treats and simple carbs (or drinking too many fruity drinks)?
 Don’t let a vacation derail all the progress you’ve made towards your health goals — you can still have fun on vacation without sabotaging everything you’ve worked so hard for!
 Follow these tips to stay healthy the next time you go on a trip.